-It is not uncommon to hear Evangelicals claim that they were atheists before they became Christians.
-Often, their goal is to connect with atheists, hoping to win them to Jesus Christ.
+It is not uncommon to hear Evangelicals claim that they were “atheists” before they became born-again Christians.
+Often, their goal is to connect with atheists, hoping to win them to Jesus.
 These atheists-turned-Christians think if they show that they “understand” atheism, that atheists will more likely accept their evangelistic appeals.
 Over the years, countless Evangelicals have tried this approach with me: Bruce I understand!
 I was once an atheist just like you!
 And then one day I realized I was a sinner in need of salvation and Jesus saved me!
 See!
 We are just the same.
 No. Really we aren’t.

 I was a Christian BEFORE I became an atheist.
-I spent 50 years in the Christian church.
-I was an Evangelical pastor for 25 years.
+I spent fifty years in the Christian church.
+I was an Evangelical pastor for twenty-five years.
 I was raised, saved, baptized, and trained in the Evangelical church.
 I attended an Evangelical college.
 I pastored Evangelical churches in Ohio, Michigan, and Texas.
 I, at one time, had a library that contained over 1,000 theology books, all of which I read and used in my sermon preparation.
 I also had Bible and language study programs on my computer.
 I spent most of my adult life thoroughly immersed in study of the Christian Bible and Christianity.
 When I deconverted, I did so because I intellectually concluded that the claims of Christianity were false.
+(Please see The Michael Mock Rule: It Just Doesn’t Make Sense.)
 My unbelief was the result of my painstaking, agonizing deconstruction of Christianity.

 Most Christians-turned-atheists, deconvert when they are younger.
 Rare is the person who is in his fifties before he decides to walk away from Christianity.
 That I was willing, regardless of the cost, to renounce all that I once believed, doesn’t mean that I am, in any way, unique.
 While many people embrace atheism in their 20s and 30s, I do know of people who were much older when they lost the ability to believe in the existence of gods.
 All that being older means is that I had a lot more to lose by publicly announcing my defection from Christianity.
 I had accumulated a lifetime of experiences and friendships, and losing these was painful.
 The moment I dropped Dear Family, Friends, and Former Parishioners in the mail and posted it to my blog, I knew that my life, from that point forward, would never be the same.